 This project aimed to reduce fish kill caused by oxygen deficiency in the Taal Lake in Batangas and succeeded in constructing a sensor network that measures and supervises the dissolved oxygen level, temperature and transparency of the water.
 The project also built a knowledge database that contributes to market growth and the training of young fisher folk.

-This project designed, built and constructed a sensor network that measured and monitored the dissolved oxygen level, temperature and transparency of the water.
-Eventually, once internet connection is established in the deployment site, the floating field server would be stationed anywhere in the lake to monitor the different lake parameters.
-As part of the lake monitoring, an unmanned aerial vehicle equipped with camera was also deployed for map stitching and surveying to make sure that the carrying capacity of the lake was maintained.
+This project designed built and constructed a sensor network that measures and supervise the dissolved oxygen level, temperature and transparency of the water.
+Eventually, once internet connection is established in the deployment site, the floating field server will be stationed anywhere in the lake to monitor the different lake parameters.
+The figure illustrates the network diagram of the field servers at Palakpakin Lake as the pilot deployment site.
+Other field servers which are the Japanese and Thai field servers are discussed in another chapter.
+As part of the lake monitoring, an unmanned aerial vehicle equipped with camera are also deployed for map stitching and surveying to make sure that the carrying capacity of the lake is maintained.

-APT J2: Broadband wireless for disaster operations: resilient networks and reconfigurable information systems for rapidly deployable disaster response (2012)
+e-Disaster Risk Management in Philippines- Broadband wireless for disaster operations: Resilient networks and reconfigurable information systems for rapidly deployable disaster response (2012)